Medvetojas/VehicleRoutingProblem/README.md

 3. The genetic algorithm begins, which - after filling the population with the initial data and calculating initial fitness values - does the following iteration times (*a maximum of 350 iterations, if there are no improvements consecutively*):

      - executes mutation, which swaps two cities between two vehicles
-     - executes crossover (recombination), which selects two adjacent (at the last iteration, the first and last) routes, then swaps between them
+     - executes crossover (recombination), which selects two adjacent (at the last iteration, the first and last) routes, makes an intersections (the part), and makes a merge
        - since crossover is hard in 2D, the recombination is made in a vector form, but it will be converted back to a matrix
        - the depot is removed temporarily from the routes until the procedure ends, but then it is readded
      - selects the best generation based on surviving probability, which can be considered a solution, albeit not necessarily the best and final one